Meet our psychology team

 Dustin originally started his degree in psychology in the US in 1999, but due to “life happens”, wound up in Australia working in both the hydraulic and automotive industries, and obtaining degrees in Ancient History.
 Dustin’s main interest in neurodivergence and its adaptations and presentations however found him coming back to psychology, and obtaining his Bachelor of Psychological Science and Honours in Psychology.
 His thesis was on humour, memes, and coping with COVID-19, and had an article related to his research published in the Work-Life Balance Bulletin of the Brittish Psychological Society in 2020.

-Dustin’s favorite modality is Geek Therapy, which uses the psychology of geek culture (I.e. video games, comic books, movies, tv, Dungeons & Dragons, etc.) to help understand a situation or issue more easily.
-He also will be running therapeutic D&D games focusing on improving social skills and working on anxieties in the future.
+Dustin’s favourite modality is Geek Therapy, which uses the psychology of geek culture (I.e. video games, comic books, movies, tv, Dungeons & Dragons, etc.) to help understand a situation or issue more easily.
+He also would like to run therapeutic D&D games focusing on improving social skills and working on anxieties in the future.

 He is a big fan of classic cars, Marvel comics, D&D and both board and video games.
 He spends his free time working on cars, watching things with his wife, or playing games.

-Dustin is available Monday/Friday at our Caboolture office, Tuesday/Wednesday at Albany Creek, or any of these days via Zoom appointments.
+Dustin works Monday/Friday at our Caboolture office, Tuesday/Wednesday at Albany Creek, or any of these days via Zoom appointments.

 Provisional Psychologist